incredincomp/greprow.archive/README.md

 ### Warning

 By nature, I break things that work well.
 Just how it goes for me.
-That being said, I can make no certain prediction on how this code will react with a file, though it has not resulted in the loss of data for me during testing, if you use this outside of the scope of testing in a production enviroment, I should not be held responsible for your neglect to head my warning..
+That being said, I can make no certain prediction on how this code will react with a file, though it has not resulted in the loss of data for me during testing, if you use this outside of the scope of testing in a production enviroment, I should not be held responsible for your neglect to heed my warning..
 Have fun!

 ```markdown
 Syntax highlighted code block that im leaving for future reference because i hate backup files.